danth6961/tsp-rebalance-app/factor_scoring_guide.md

 - Above 25.0 but below the active ceiling → `-3`
 - Above the active ceiling → `-5`

-This logic is implemented in `engine.py` and is one of the more important parts of the model
+This logic is implemented in `engine.py` and is one of the more important parts of the model.

 ---